maxdog988/openbmc/meta-evb/meta-evb-nuvoton/meta-evb-npcm845/README.md

 image-kernel  |  Fit Image(Linux kernel + dtb+ initramfs)                                                                                     |
 image-rofs    |  OpenBMC Root Filesystem                                                          |

-## Flash Programing Tool
+## Flash Programming Tool

 ### IGPS

 #### Image Generation before flashing through IGPS
-Currently, Arbel support A1/Z1 devices and EB/SVB boards.
-Default configuration is using A1 device and EB board.<br/>
+Currently, Arbel supports A1/Z1 devices and EB/SVB boards.
+The default configuration is using the A1 device and EB board.<br/>
 You need to make sure which one is your device and board.
-Then execute correct batch file as below to generate image.
+Then execute the correct batch file as below to generate the image.

 * UpdateInputsBinaries_A1_EB.bat
 * UpdateInputsBinaries_A1_SVB.bat